Go to content

 Step 2

-Close the Kokko lid and leave the bottom flap and top chimney fully open.
-Once the desired temperature has been reached, close the bottom flap and top chimney halfway.
+Close the Kokko lid and leave the bottom vent and top chimney fully open.
+Once the desired temperature is reached, close the bottom vent and top chimney halfway.

 Pizzas cooked in kamado